hrbrmstr/hrbrthemes/README.md

     defaults and an emphasis on typography
   - `theme_ipsum_ps`: A precise & pristine ggplot2 theme with
     opinionated defaults and an emphasis on typoghraphy
+  - `theme_ipsum_pub`: A precise & pristine ggplot2 theme with
+    opinionated defaults and an emphasis on typoghraphy
   - `theme_ipsum_rc`: A precise & pristine ggplot2 theme with
     opinionated defaults and an emphasis on typoghraphy
   - `theme_ipsum_tw`: A precise & pristine ggplot2 theme with